-We will be begin our own apple unit next week in homeschool, starting with these apple themed math activities using pom-poms.
+Apple-themed activities seem to flourish at the start of the school year!
+We had fun with our own apple unit in homeschool, starting with these apple themed math activities using pom-poms.

+Patterns: Use the pom-pom apples to work on patterns.
 You can challenge your child to create their own patterns or give them a type of pattern you want created (such as a simple AB pattern or an AAB pattern).

 For younger students you might want to start a pattern and then ask them which color would come next in the pattern you created.

-You can line up the pom-poms and show your child how to point to each “apple” as you count.
+One-To-One Correspondence: Work on one to one correspondence with the pom-poms as you count.
+Line up the pom-poms and show your child how to point to each “apple” as you count.

+Counting: Ask your child to count out a specific number of apples.
 I created simple construction paper apples and wrote different numbers on them for my kindergartner to then count out that many apples.

+Addition and Subtraction: Use the pom-pom apples as manipulatives to work on adding and subtracting skills.
+You could use the pom-poms to help your child work on addition or subtraction problems on pre-made math worksheets.
 Or you could create your own math problems to work on together.
 (If I have 5 red apples and I add 4 green apples, how many apples do I have total?)